Exploratory data analysis

 • Does the relationship change if you look at individual subgroups of the data?

-2.8 Tools for data exploration
+2.11 Tools for exploring data with visualizations

 Missing data